The Western Australia Industry Participation Strategy

 Exemptions can be granted by the Minister for Jobs on a case by case basis.

-The Department of Jobs, Tourism, Science and Innovation are currently developing Exemption Guidelines to help State Agencies identify classes or circumstances where an applicatoin for an exemption may be appropriate.
+The Department of Jobs, Tourism, Science and Innovation have developed Exemption Guidelines to help State Agencies identify classes or circumstances where an application for an exemption may be appropriate.

 What are the reporting and compliance requirements?